Professional Blogger

 I've started a couple of blogs recently, and my followings are still relatively small.
 If I want to start monetizing by blogs, do you recommend using Google AdSense, or are there other revenue drivers you'd recommend instead?

-Asked by JayG over 12 years ago
+Asked by JayG almost 13 years ago

 I would actually recommend becoming an Amazon Affiliate and building banners and links through that.
 You can control the specifics of everything offered and really target your audience so they see things they're interested in.
 Plus, its easy to control, easy to keep track of profits and they do a good job of paying.
 Google AdSense is fine but I've run into (and heard of) issues with them denying payments for shady reasons.